BKWLD/vue-embed/README.md

 A component that takes a plain text field with script tags and script links and parses

 ## Props
-`markup`: The markup coming from the CMS
+`html`: The markup coming from the CMS

 ## Usage